OuhscBbmc/redcap-manual-v1/begin/vocab.md

 These general terms for beginners reading Chapters [-@sec-begin-support] through [-@sec-begin-security].

+### Username {#sec-begin-vocab-general-username}

+The credential required to login to REDCap.
+This username will be one of three things: OUHSC username, OU username, or a table-based username for non-OUHSC collaborators.
+Tabled-based accounts are created and maintained by OUHSC REDCap admins.

 ### Project {#sec-begin-vocab-general-project}

 A REDCap project is a self-contained entity used for collecting and managing data.
 Many people use the term, database, interchangeably.
 REDCap users may have access to or may have created multiple REDCap projects.